 - Software: This Call for Projects will also take into account applicants’ software requirements.
 NSCC will consider installing open-source software if not already available in the system or facilitate the bulk procurement of popular commercially available HPC teaching and training software applications.

-Applications will be reviewed by an Educational Projects Selection Committee comprising HPC experts from both academia and industry.
+Applications will be reviewed by the Educational HPC Project Evaluation Committee (EPEC) comprising HPC experts from both academia and industry.
 Approved resources will have to be utilised within one year from the time of allocation, wherever possible.
-As this is the first call, and in view of potential disruption to regular IHL schedules and processes due to COVID-19, NSCC is open to extensions if required.